Considerations for Line Managers

 To help the team and the individual you may be able to set up a project to help support their learning and share it with the team.

-There may be a specific objective or priority in your local area that they could focus on?
+There may be a specific objective or priority in your local area they could focus on?

 How will they learn?